rahmanshamit/python-venv-manager/README.md

 ## Goal, Purpose and Why
 Existing tools such as virtualenvwrapper, creates all virtual environments by default under the directory specified by the WORKON_HOME environment variable (usually ~/.virtualenvs).
-To check the libraries and versions installed in each virtual environment, the developer also needs to either run 'pip list' individually after activated each environment, or they have to individually check the site-packages folder.
+To check the libraries and versions installed in each virtual environment, the developer also needs to either run 'pip list' individually, or they have to individually check the site-packages folder.

 The main purpose of this project is avoid individual manual checking, and to streamline and automate this process of managing multiple Python virtual environments.